 The concrete is cleaned with a mixture of water and muriatic acid.
 Muriatic acid causes harmful fumes and burns on the skin, so we have safety equipment rated to protect us from its effects.

 6) Filling the Pool & Cleanup:

-While refilling your swimming pool, we will spend a few hours doing a thorough, final cleanup of the entire pool area.
+While refilling your swimming pool, we spend a few hours doing a thorough, final cleanup of the entire pool area.
 Although we clean up after ourselves at the end of every workday, we want to make sure that there will be no trace of any dust or dirt left behind.
-During this time, we will also perform a final inspection.
+During this time, we also perform a final inspection.

 7) Initial Water Treatment:

-The initial water treatment is probably the most important action to be performed; it ensures your pool maintains its appearance and the life of your new surface material.
+The initial water treatment is probably the most important action to be performed as it ensures your pool maintains its appearance and the life of your new surface material.
 Once your swimming pool has been entirely filled with water, a sequence of treatments must be performed for the surface area to cure as thoroughly as possible.